 A contractor dispute is a dispute between the owner of a property and a contractor generally either related to the non-payment of the invoice or the quality of the work performed by the contractor.

 Do you represent contractors or homeowners?

-We represent both homeowners and contractors in contractor disputes.
-By representing both sides of these disputes, we are able to provide our clients with a perspective that may not be available when hiring an attorney that focuses on only one side of these disputes.
+I represent both homeowners and contractors in contractor disputes.
+By representing both sides of these disputes, I am able to provide my clients with a perspective that may not be available when hiring an attorney that focuses on only one side of these disputes.